krassowski/jupyterlab-citation-manager/README.md

 ### Explore your collection

-To get the details on references in your collections without leaving JupyterLab open the sidebar (ICON pic) and click on the item of interest.
+To get the details on references in your collections without leaving JupyterLab open the sidebar (![sidebar icon][bookshelf]), and start typing to find item of interest.
 You will be able to preview the abstract, check metadata and even open the article inside JupyterLab (or in a new browser tab - depending on your preference).

+References with citations in the current document will show on top when opening the explorer and enable a quick preview of citation context and navigation to the relevant place in the document (by clicking on the citation context).

 [bookshelf]: style/icons/bookshelf.svg?sanitize=true